Which policies would you like to read about?

 As a member of U3A in London I agree to abide by the principles of the U3A movement and this Code of Conduct which enables us to thrive in an atmosphere which is friendly, respectful and supportive.

-We share the Old Town Hall with WAC Arts, our landlords, together with a number of other tenants and we need to be good neighbours.
+We share the Old Town Hall with WAC Arts, our landlords, and other tenants and we need to be good neighbours.

 For these reasons I agree: